 4. Don’t forget about your taxes

 One more thing to think about is your income tax.
 If you don’t pay it, go with a savings option where you can get your interest paid gross, or your tax will be deducted automatically.
-If you pay your income taxes, talk about additional bonuses you can get as a taxpayer.
+If you pay your income taxes, discuss additional bonuses you can get as a taxpayer.